githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

    select sink, source, sink, "Found SQL injection from $@", source, "source"
    ```

-2. Add the top of your query file, add the following meta data to inform the CodeQL Result Viewer to display paths.
+2. Add the following meta data to the top of your query (above the `import java`) to inform the CodeQL Result Viewer to display paths.

    ```ql
    /**